 The AAI is a very complex tool and utilizes a number of other narrative analysis methods to arrive at an attachment classification.
 Memory system usage is one of those.
 It is mentioned here to emphasize the impact on a person’s attachment experience in their daily interactions with people and danger.

 Attachment’s impact on memory systems

 The attachment system also impacts the use of memory systems.
-Humans have a least seven different memory systems, which can work in harmony, in certain groups, or independently.
+Humans have a least eight different memory systems, which can work in harmony, in certain groups, or independently.
 Modern memory science shows us that memory is not so much a process of recall, as a process of re-construction.
 Every memory recalled is reconstructed from one more past experiences, and can be reconstructed in new ways which fit the context of the current situation.
 Every time a memory is recalled it is neurobiologically, and potentially psychologically, changed at least a little bit.
 Daniel Schacter is a Harvard psychology professor and one of the group of memory researchers using modern neuroscience techniques to investigate how memory actually works.
 He has a number of articles and videos available online.

 Attachment A-patterns can use memory systems to exclude negative experiences, and rely instead on semantic conclusions.
 This can make it hard to find specific examples in client narratives.
 Further inquiry may lead to an old episode, and all the negative events in between are actively being avoided from being recalled into memory.
 They can be recalled, but require detailed probes to bring them out.

 “Can you give me an example of why you need a restraining order?”

 “My partner is scary.
 I’m afraid to be at home.
 I just need some peace.”

 “I see.
 Can you give me an example?”

 [After a longish pause] ….
 “He threw a plate at me.”